Search

 Modeling Climate Change

-The effects of climate change can be observed on different scales from the micro, like to phytoplankton in the oceans, and also to the macro, such as global weather systems and everywhere in between.
-So how do you accurately connect all these levels of complexity so they tell a complete story?
+The effects of climate change are observed on different scales from the micro, think phytoplankton in the oceans, to the macro, like global weather systems and everywhere in between.

+So how do you accurately connect all these levels of complexity so they tell a complete and compelling story?
 That is the challenge of crafting climate models.
 NASA scientist Gavin Schmidt says you can't understand climate change piecemeal but only as a whole.
-As data becomes increasingly available from environmental, physical, and biological studies the climate change models, developed in the 1980's, continue becoming more exact in their predictions and real-world observations.
-The issue then becomes how do properly utilize them?
+As data becomes increasingly available from environmental, physical, and biological studies the climate change models, initially developed in the 1980's, become more exact in their predictions.

 Print

-481 Rate this article:
+554 Rate this article:

 No rating